mobilizingcs/ids_labs/unit_1/lab1c/lab1c.md

 Exporting
 ========================================================

-- To begin, go to your class _Mobilize_ page.
+- To begin, go to your class' landing page.
   - Click on the <font color="green">Campaign Manager</font>
   - Fill in your username and password and click "Sign in."
 <center>![Campaign manager](images/campaign_manager.png)</center>